SystemsApproach/private5g/core.rst

     :width: 600px
     :align: center

-    SD-Core implementation of the Mobile Core Control Plane, including support for Standalone (SA) deployment of both 4G and 5G.
+    A model P4-based implementation of the UPF is used to generate the interface that is then used by the PCF running in the Mobile Core control plane to control the physical implementation of the UPF running on a combination of hardware switches and servers.

 Finally, while the above description implies the Mobile Core's CP talks directly to the P4 program on the switch, the implementation is